 What are Power Jerks?

-Power jerks are a phrase that you’ll hear around plenty of bodybuilding and Crossfit gyms.
+Power jerks are a phrase that you’ll hear around plenty of bodybuilding and functional fitness gyms.

 They’re one of the most common Olympic lifts, designed to test you in many more ways than the strength of one muscle group.
 While exercising several muscle groups all in one exercise, clean and jerks deliver a serious dose of cardio exercise, and test your coordination, balance, speed and power.